-The Small Business Pulse Survey (Business Pulse) measures the effect of changing business conditions during the Coronavirus pandemic on our nation's small businesses.
+The Small Business Pulse Survey (SBPS) measures the effect of changing business conditions during the Coronavirus pandemic on our nation's small businesses.

-Data tabulations and visualizations from previous collection periods are available by clicking the “View Published Results” button below.
+Data tabulations and visualizations from the current and previous collection periods are available by clicking the “View Published Results” button.

 Phase 1: April 2020 - June 2020

 Phase 2: August 2020 - October 2020